mayconcarlete/cmake/17-sdl-project/readme.md

-and run the following command inside the folder: cmake -S . -B build inside the build folder run: cmake --build . --config Debug and then open the terminal in Administrator mode, navigate to the build folder again and then run: cmake --install . --config Debug
+and run the following command inside the folder: cmake -S . -B build inside the build folder run: cmake --build . --config Debug ou cmake --build build(googletest) and then open the terminal in Administrator mode, navigate to the build folder again and then run: cmake --install . --config Debug
 OR if you wanna change the path, just use the --prefix